 by John Fisk and Anita Sherman, CPA | Members of the Manufacturing & Distribution Services Group The balanced scorecard (BSC) has been used by companies since the early 1990s and continues to be an effective strategy performance management tool for organizations across the world.
 Based on a study by Bain & Company entitled ‘Management Tools […]

-by Jeff Curiel, CPA | Manager, Team Member of the Not for Profit Services Group Financial statements regularly slide over your desk and pass through board members’ hands, providing a wealth of financial data on your nonprofits most recent month, quarter or year.
+by Jeff Curiel, CPA | Manager, Team Member of the Not for Profit Services Group Financial statements regularly slide over your desk and pass through board members hands, providing a wealth of financial data on your nonprofits most recent month, quarter or year.
 But do you and the board rely on this valuable information to […]

 by Anita Sherman, CPA | Managing Partner In my April 19, 2012 article, I discussed the personal financial planning needed to get yourself and your family ready for a business transition or sale.
 In my March 22, 2012 article, I discussed the importance of preparing key employees for transition.
 This week I want to focus […]

 by Anita Dudley | Manager, Tax Services Group The American Payroll Association (APA) has issued a press release that describes five basic tips on how to avoid IRS penalties when paying independent contractors.

 by Anita Sherman, CPA and Larry Greenwalt, CPA Interest rate swaps have been used for a number of years to hedge against rising interest rates.
 In the last several years, this technique has become more commonly used with mid-sized companies.
 SWAPS are useful in hedging against intermediate and long term loan interest rate risk, which […]

 by Tim Ayler, CPA | Partner, Director Construction Services Group Change orders are a common occurrence for most contractors.
 Although it is common, the treatment of change orders in the accounting system is something that is not always done correctly.
 Sometimes change orders go without pricing even though the work is defined and costs are […]